 That said, this is still a great book and one that you should read.
 The arguments presented are useful and will make you think about the contradictions and paradoxes behind many of the beliefs we hold.

 Who should read Fear and Trembling?

-Anyone who has an interest in philosophy will enjoy this book.
+Anyone who has an interest in philosophy will enjoy Fear and Trembling.
 Particularly those who want to learn about the existential branch of philosophy.

 The average reader may struggle with the book, but if you persevere, you’ll be intrigued by the arguments.

 I wouldn’t say this is a good book to read for people looking for an introduction to philosophy.
 A better read might be Letters From a Stoic or The Symposium.